Intent of program

-- Benefit/Cost Worksheet (Rev. May 2018) - Includes B/C worksheets for both roadway segments and intersections/spot locations.
+- Benefit Cost Ratio Worksheet (Rev. June 2022) - Includes CRF Method and Predictive Method for both roadway segments and intersections/spot locations.
 Instructions are on the first sheet.

 Updated: Crash reduction factors (CRFs) should be obtained from the Iowa DOT’s Planning-Level CRF List.
 For countermeasures that are not listed or are not applicable, CRFs may be obtained from the Crash Modification Factors Clearinghouse website, www.cmfclearinghouse.org.

 For information about other funding sources, see the Iowa DOT Funding Guide.